The Duprees: Career with Coed Records

 After recording a demo, the Parisians were looking for a record label to notice them.
 One of the labels was Coed Records.
 Forgetting to leave a phone number, the group waited two months for a response before finally returning to check in.
 As it turned out, Coed had liked their sound, and wanted them to audition but had no way to contact them.
 During the waiting period, Michael Kelly left the Parisians.
 Though he was the lead singer on their demo, they decided not to tell the label and instead called Vann to see if he would return, who agreed to do so.

 In August 1962, they released their first album, You Belong To Me.
 The title song would become the group's biggest hit, spending 10 weeks on the weekly Billboard Top-40 charts and two weeks on weekly the Top-10 peaking at #7.
 Their recording of "My Own True Love" would also chart, peaking at 13 on the weekly Top-40 charts.

 After their first release The Duprees became stars, touring the United States performing at concert venues such as the Apollo Theatre and for radio disc jockeys.
 They also toured with Dick Clark's Caravan of Stars.

 In 1963, they released an album "Have You Heard?" and three charting singles, "Gone With The Wind" peaking at #89, "Have You Heard?" peaking at #18, and "Why Don't You Believe Me" peaking at #37.

 Shortly before the release of "Have You Heard?"
 Bialoglow left the group after underwhelming royalties left him to decide between family and the group.
 After leaving the group, Bialoglow was not replaced and the album was produced and released without him.

 Decline and continuation

 In 1964, like many other groups, the Duprees were hurt by the British Invasion.
-Their final charting single came in 1965 with "Around The Corner" which peaked at #93 on the Billboard Hot 100 chart.
+Their final charting single under the name The Duprees came in 1965 with "Around The Corner" which peaked at #93 on the Billboard Hot 100 chart.
 Vann left the group sometime after "Have You Heard?" and was replaced, once again, by Kelly.
-Although they continued to record thereafter, the group turned in a more "pop" direction, releasing an album under the name "The Italian Asphalt & Pavement Company" in 1970.
+The group continued to record thereafter, but turned in a more pop/rock direction with soul and funk influences, releasing an album under the name "The Italian Asphalt & Pavement Company" in 1970.
+"Check Yourself", the only single from the album, spent two weeks on the charts, reaching No. 97.

-In 1978 Mike Kelly left the Duprees and was replaced by Tommy Petillo on lead vocals.
-The last live performance of original group members John Salvato, Mike Arnone and Joe Santollo (with Larry Casanova on vocals and Tommy Petillo on lead) was New Year's 1979.

-Joe Santollo died in 1981, Joey Vann died in 1984, and Mike Arnone died in 2005.
-Mike Kelly died on August 7, 2012.